 In addition to online evaluation, the ABAS-3 can also be administered using paper-and-pencil forms that have been redesigned and are even easier to use than preceding editions of the ABAS.
-Scoring is quick, by hand or using desktop software.
+Scoring is quick by hand or by desktop software.
 The Unlimited-Use Scoring Assistant and Intervention Planner Software generates a narrative interpretation of all scores, strengths and needs analysis, composite score discrepancy analysis, and more.

 Beyond Measure: Create Effective Intervention Plans Based on ABAS-3 Results

 Create and achieve therapeutic goals with the ABAS-3 Intervention Planner™.
 Available in three formats—online, software, and print—it allows users to create a customized therapy plan based on adaptive skill area deficits identified by the ABAS-3.
 The Intervention Planner offers:

 - Simple, straightforward intervention activities for each ABAS-3 item across all forms